• Skip to primary navigation

 Tips:

 • Choose big, fresh portobellos and if you have smaller ones, you can always double the sauce and cook 3 or 4 portobello caps to make sure you get the same number of servings.
-If yours are bigger though or if you're using three smaller portobellos, you might want to scale the sauce up a bit.
-The risk of under-saucing is more dire than the risk of over-saucing with this recipe.
+The risk of under-saucing is more dire than the risk of over-saucing with this recipe so scale up the sauce if in doubt.

-• To save your pan, you can line it with foil or parchment paper.
-Or if you don't line the pan, be sure to soak it immediately.
+• To save your pan, line pan with foil or parchment paper.
+Or if you don’t line the pan, be sure to soak it immediately.

 • Letting the mushrooms rest for a few minutes before slicing retains juices and flavor.